Hawker Hurricane variants: Hurricane Mk II

 The improved Merlin XX (Mk.20) engine appeared in 1940 featuring a new two-speed supercharger that could have its impeller speed changed by the pilot depending on the outside air pressure (altitude).
 At about 18000 ft (effective), it would be switched to a higher speed gearing ("FS ratio" – Full Supercharge) for added compression, while below that, at its lower speed gearing, ("MS ratio" – Moderate Supercharge), it "robbed" less power from the engine.
-The result was more power at both lower and higher altitudes, dramatically increasing the overall performance of the engine, peaking at 1280 hp.
-Because of the new engine the bay immediately in front of the cockpit was lengthened by 4 in.
+The result was more power at both lower and higher altitudes, dramatically increasing the overall performance of the engine with it peaking at 1280 hp.
+Because of the new engine, the bay immediately in front of the cockpit was lengthened by 4 in.
 The carburettor air intake under the forward centre-section was redesigned and moved back 3 in.
 The more powerful engine was cooled by a 70% to 30% water glycol mix, rather than pure glycol used for earlier Merlin versions.
 This and the increased cooling requirements required a larger radiator and a redesigned, circular oil cooler housed in a deeper, slightly wider "bath".

 Hurricane IIA Series 1

-Although, by this time, production of the Spitfire had started to increase, a prototype of a Merlin XX powered Hurricane Mk I was built and first flew on 11 June 1940.
-The initial Mark II, is often known as the Mark IIA Series 1, but that is an unofficial designation, later mark II had their wing centre sections strengthened.
-Mark II went into squadron service in September 1940 at the peak of the Battle of Britain.
+Although, by this time, production of the Spitfire had started to increase, a prototype of a Merlin XX-powered Hurricane Mk I was built and first flew on 11 June 1940.
+The initial Mark II is often known as by the unofficial designation Mark IIA Series 1, while later Mark IIs had their wing centre sections strengthened.
+The Mark II went into squadron service in September 1940 at the peak of the Battle of Britain.
 Hawker had long experimented with improving the armament of the fighter by fitting cannons.
 Their first experiments used two 20 mm Oerlikon cannons in pods, one under each wing, (one aircraft was tested during 1940 with 151 Squadron) but the extra weight and drag seriously compromised the aircraft's performance and manoeuvrability, and the limited amount of ammunition carried coupled with the frequent stoppages suffered by the drum-fed guns, meant the arrangement was unsatisfactory.
 A more reliable fit was made with four 20 mm Hispano Mk II cannon, two in each wing, but the weight was enough to seriously reduce performance.
-The Hispanos were designed for a rigid, engine based mounting and it was quickly found that the wings flexing in flight led to problems with the weapons twisting in their mounts as they fired, which caused gun jamming through misaligned shells.
+The Hispanos were designed for a rigid, engine-based mounting and it was quickly found that the wings flexing in flight led to problems with the weapons twisting in their mounts as they fired, which caused gun jamming through misaligned shells.
 Changes made both to the Hispanos and to their mountings cured this problem.
 Small blisters on the upper wing surfaces were needed to clear the Hispano breeches and feed motors.
 The first sets of Hispano wings were modified from standard Mark I eight gun wings.